clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-desktop.rst

 #######################################

 This page explains how to boot the |CL-ATTR| live desktop image, from which you can install |CL| or explore without modifying the host system.
+Alternatively, use a :ref:`YAML configuration file <install-configfile>` to install |CL|.

 .. contents::
    :local: